svinkle/a11yclick/README.md

 # a11yclick

-Quickly and easily handle keyboard click events on non semantic button elements.
+Easily handle keyboard click events on non semantic button elements.

 This is a fork from the blog post entitled "[Ridiculously easy trick for keyboard accessibility](http://www.karlgroves.com/2014/11/24/ridiculously-easy-trick-for-keyboard-accessibility/)" by Karl Groves.